USC-SQL/Nyx/README.md

 Usage: java -jar Nyx.jar path/to/the/MIF_file<br />
 Please check MIF files (e.g., bookstoreMIF.xml) in each test cases under TestApps as examples.<br />
 We are working hard to make the document better<br />
+Please check our paper in ICSE 2014 "Making Web Applications More Energy Efficient for OLED Smartphones" for details